-The assays were conducted in three replicates (n=3) and the results were expressed as mean ± standard deviation (SD).
-The assays were compared using one-way analysis of variance (ANOVA), followed by post-hoc Tukey test for mean comparison.
+The assays were conducted in three replicates (n=3) and the results were expressed as mean±SD.
+The assays were compared using one-way analysis of variance, followed by post-hoc Tukey test for mean comparison.
 The analyses were conducted using Minitab[®] 12.1 for Windows.
-Microsoft Excel version 2013 was used to draw the graph of sensory attributes.
+FAs characteristics were analyzed using the Kruskal-Wallis test (multiple pairwise comparison) in R software (version 4.2.2).
+The same software was also used to generate the graph of sensory attributes.
 Statistical differences with a p-value lower than 0.05 were considered significant.